General FAQ

 Sure thing!
 The Sim Chronicles For OneNote or printed Sim Planners can be used to track your Sims 2 and Sims 3 gameplay as well!

 A lot of the templates in the Digital Sim Life Planner apply to any Sims game.
-I recommend getting the Flex version, since these time pages are undated and open-ended.
+The bundle includes a planner with undated and open-ended time pages for more flexibility.

 The Digital Sim Life Planner is an interactive PDF, so in theory it could work with any PDF annotation app.
 It was designed to be used on a tablet though, so I cannot guarantee the best experience on PC or Mac.